 Figure 17 - B1WE high tide ERT converted to salinity using the formation factor.
 Middle profile shows the formation factor used for all conversions.
 Top and bottom profiles illustrate difference between upper and lower bounds of the uncertainty.

-The profile B1WE captures the edge of the transition zone.
+The profile B1WE captures the edge of the transition zone (Figure 17).
 The range in salinity is from 0.3 to a maximum of 63 ppt.
 A low salinity zone is at the end of the profile at the near surface.
 The high salinity above 35 ppt is at the surface at the beginning of the line, corresponding with the area of grassy marsh and where the line became saturated during high tide.
 The salinity values remain low for the majority of the profile between the surface and 5 meters of depth, with the exception of a few pockets at the surface.